Jphartogi/Qlue-GPS-V2.0/README.md

 GPS:
     time_to_update: every x seconds the GPS will update its position

-SIM:
-    Protocol : The protocol for sending the data through the SIM 7000c APN : 'The default APN, here is set to be CMNET ServerIP : The traccar server that become the server target Port : The port for the protocol, here we use gps103 so it is 5001 PhoneNum : The phone number ( only for sms )
-    IMEI : The IMEI number for the device
-    distance_to_update: every x meter the GPS will update its position

 WEBCAM:

     Protocol : The protocol for sending the data through the SIM 7000c